Samreay/ChainConsumer/docs/index.md

 ## Installation

 The latest version of ChainConsumer requires at least Python 3.10.
+If you have a version of `ChainConsumer` that is older (v0.34.0 or below) you will find this documentation not very useful.

 `pip install chainconsumer`